Formative vs. Summative Assessments in the Classroom

 Math Skills and Assessments

-Math assessments in general apply the same rule as language assessments for both formative and summative assessment, being that teachers want to use them to gage student learning.
-However, the types of assessments in math are more defined in that they provide its own form of feedback without the teacher.
+Math assessments are more defined in that they provide its own form of feedback without the teacher.

 How the teacher uses formative assessments in math makes a world of difference for students.

-When assessing students knowledge on math topics, teachers should have students communicate their answers in full showing each step of the process.
+When assessing students knowledge on math topics, teachers should have students communicate their answers in full showing how they got their answer each step of the way.

 Teachers and students can then see where mistakes were made along the way, rather than just using the answer as the assessment.